yurir-dev/lockfreeQueue/README.md

  - it relies only on C++11 and \#include \<atomic> so it’s multiplatform.

- - all queue functionality is inside thsQueue.h.
+ - all queue functionality is inside lockFreeQueue.h.

+ - tests/benchmarks/examples are in tests/test*.cpp